risk-first/website/menagerie/Schedule-Risk.md

 > "... most of the criticism directed towards the game's long loading times, clunky controls, offensive humor, and overall aging and dated design. " - _[Duke Nukem Forever, Wikipedia](https://en.wikipedia.org/wiki/Duke_Nukem_Forever)_

 Now, they didn't _deliberately_ take 15 years to build this game (lots of things went wrong).
-But, the longer it took, the more their existing design and code-base was a liability rather than an asset.
+But, the longer it took, the more their existing design and code-base were a liability rather than an asset.

 Personally, I have suffered the pain on project teams where we've had to cope with legacy code and databases because the cost of changing them was too high.
 And any team who is stuck using [Visual Basic 6.0](https://en.wikipedia.org/wiki/Visual_Basic) is here.
 It's possible to ignore **Red Queen Risk** for a time, but this is just another form of [Technical Debt](Complexity-Risk) which eventually comes due.